Millville P&Z has some tough questions for developer

 Millville officials had never heard of plans for such an easement until May, when Sussex County’s mapping office asked Town Manager Debbie Botchie about the MBS maps lacking a Millville stamp of approval.

 “Why weren’t they approved?”
 P&Z’s Holly Wingate asked.

 “We didn’t know we had to come back in front of the Town in order to do that,” said Doug Smith of Miller & Smith, developer in Millville Town Center and Millville Seaside Properties II.

-“In our mind, it’s a private easement,” said Craig Hovenner (of Christopher Companies and MSP II), adding that they had interpreted the code as only requiring notification for public easements.
+“In our mind, it’s a private easement,” said Craig Havenner (of Christopher Companies and MSP II), adding that they had interpreted the code as only requiring notification for public easements.
 “It really was a misunderstanding.”